Llanelli railway station

-It is located between two level crossings (known as East and West) that were previously upgraded in the 1970s.
-In 2015, Network Rail carried out a further upgrade which saw the control of these level crossings pass from the Grade-II listed Llanelli West signal box (which worked the two crossings here only since 1973) to Port Talbot Panel Signal Box using CCTV.
+It lies between two level crossings, known as East and West, which were previously upgraded in the 1970s.
+In 2015, Network Rail carried out a further upgrade which saw the control of these level crossings pass from the Grade II listed Llanelli West signal box (which worked the two crossings here only since 1973) to Port Talbot Panel signal box using CCTV.